Green the Eastside

 Food gardens to provide a source of low-cost, healthy food.

-Historically important plants, such as Indigo.
+Historically significant plants, such as Indigo.

 We also want to have a conversation about how plants can provide education for children, job opportunities for adults, and generally how public spaces in the neighborhood can be improved.

 Please share your thoughts by coming to a listening session!
 If you can’t make it, you can also take our survey by clicking here.
+The survey is a great way to:

-Listening Session 2: TBD
+Listening Session Schedule